 What if I can’t/don’t want to come for the whole weekend?

 That’s not a problem!
 Single-day memberships are sold at the convention itself each year.
-Day memberships are only sold on the day of attendance (you can’t show up on Thursday to buy a Saturday membership, for example), and may be limited if we are reaching capacity (though this rarely happens).
+Single day memberships are made available online roughly two weeks before the convention or may be purchased at the convention registration desk, and may be limited if we are reaching capacity (though this rarely happens).
 However, if you think you might be interested in attending two days of the convention, it is usually less expensive to pre-register for the entire weekend than to buy two single-day memberships at the door.

 What if I can’t afford to pay for a membership at all?